SaschaWillems/ModernVkTriangle/README.md

 So no more need to worry about platform specific things.
 With the application info and the required extensions set up, we can create our instance:

+> **Note:** There are two extension types in Vulkan.
+Instance and device extensions.
+The former are mostly global, often platform specific extensions independent of your GPU, the latter are based on your GPU's capabilities.

 ```cpp
 VkInstanceCreateInfo instanceCI{
 	.sType = VK_STRUCTURE_TYPE_INSTANCE_CREATE_INFO,